-- (15) incurrence of a financial obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the obligated person, any of which affect security holders, if material; and - (16) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties.
+(16) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties.

 (b) The Authority shall within ten (10) Business Days of the occurrence of any of the Listed Events notify the Dissemination Agent in writing to report the event pursuant to subsection (c) of this Section 5.
-In determining the materiality a Listed Event specified in clauses (2), (7), (8), (10), (13), or (14) of subsection (a) of this Section 5, the Authority may, but shall not be required to, rely conclusively on an Opinion of Counsel.
-The Dissemination Agent shall have no obligation under this Disclosure Agreement to provide, or to monitor the Authority's obligation to provide, notification of the occurrence of any of the Listed Events which are material except as set forth in Section 5(c) of this Disclosure Agreement.
+In determining the materiality a Listed Event specified in clauses (2), (7), (8), (10), (13), (14) or (15) of subsection (a) of this Section 5, the Authority may, but shall not be required to, rely conclusively on an Opinion of Counsel.

-(c) If the Dissemination Agent has been instructed by the Authority to report the occurrence of a Listed Event, the Dissemination Agent shall file a notice of such occurrence with the National Repository within five (5) Business Days of the receipt of such instruction, with a copy of such notice provided by the Dissemination Agent to the Authority and the Bond Trustee.
+(c) If the Dissemination Agent has been instructed by the Authority to report the occurrence of a Listed Event, the Dissemination Agent shall file a notice of such occurrence with the National Repository within five (5) Business Days of the receipt of such instruction, with a copy of such notice provided by the Dissemination Agent to the Authority.

 SECTION 6.
 Termination of Reporting Obligations.
-The reporting obligations of the Authority under this Disclosure Agreement shall terminate upon the defeasance, prior redemption or payment in full of all of the 2023 Bonds or when the Authority is no longer an Obligated Person (as defined in the Rule) with respect to the 2023 Bonds.
+The reporting obligations of the Authority under this Disclosure Agreement shall terminate upon the defeasance, prior redemption or payment in full of all of the Bonds or when the Authority is no longer an Obligated Person (as defined in the Rule) with respect to the Bonds.

 SECTION 7.
 Amendment; Waiver.
-Notwithstanding any other provisions of this Disclosure Agreement, the Authority may amend this Disclosure Agreement, and any provision of this Disclosure Agreement may be waived, if such amendment or waiver is supported by an Opinion of Counsel addressed to the Authority and the Dissemination Agent to the effect that such amendment or waiver will not, in and of itself, cause the undertakings herein to violate the Rule.
-No amendment to this Disclosure Agreement shall change or modify the rights or obligations of the Dissemination Agent without its written assent thereto.
+Notwithstanding any other provision of this Disclosure Agreement, the Authority and the Dissemination Agent may amend this Disclosure Agreement and any provision of this Disclosure Agreement may be waived, if such amendment or waiver (supported by an Opinion of Counsel) is: (a) made in connection with a change in circumstances that arises from a change in legal requirements, change in law, or change in the identity, nature, or status of the Authority, or type of business conducted; (b) the undertaking, as amended or waved, would have complied with the requirements of the Rule at the time of the primary offering of the Bonds, after taking into account any amendment or waiver does not materially impair the interests of the Bondholders.
 The Authority shall give notice of such amendment or waiver to this Disclosure Agreement to the Dissemination Agent and the Dissemination Agent shall file such notice with the National Repository.

 SECTION 8.
 Additional Information.
 Nothing in this Disclosure Agreement shall be deemed to prevent the Authority from disseminating any other information, using the means of dissemination set forth in this Disclosure Agreement or any other means of communication, or including any other information in any Annual Report or notice of occurrence of a Listed Event, in addition to that which is required by this Disclosure Agreement.
-If the Authority chooses to include any information in any Annual Report or in a notice of occurrence of a Listed Event in addition to that which is specifically required by this Disclosure Agreement, it shall not have any
+If the Authority chooses to include any information in any Annual Report or notice of occurrence of a Listed Event in addition to that which is specifically required by this Disclosure Agreement, it shall not have any obligation under this Disclosure Agreement to update such information or include it in any future Annual Report or notice of occurrence of a Listed Event.